Subaru Telescope

 Subaru Telescope (すばる望遠鏡, Subaru Bōenkyō) is the 8.2 m telescope of the National Astronomical Observatory of Japan, located at the Mauna Kea Observatory on Hawaii.
 It is named after the open star cluster known in English as the Pleiades.
-It had the largest monolithic primary mirror in the world from its commissioning until 2005.
+It had the largest monolithic primary mirror in the world from its commissioning until the Large Binocular Telescope opened in 2005.

 Overview

 The Subaru Telescope is a Ritchey-Chretien reflecting telescope.
 Instruments can be mounted at a Cassegrain focus below the primary mirror; at either of two Nasmyth focal points in enclosures on the sides of the telescope mount, to which light can be directed with a tertiary mirror; or at the prime focus in lieu of a secondary mirror, an arrangement rare on large telescopes, to provide a wide field of view suited to deep wide-field surveys.